 - Waiting on the new forms W-8BEN, W-8BEN-E, W-8ECI and W-8IMY

 - Waiting on the revised form1042-S with new income codes

 - Waiting on the final regulations on partnership reporting.

-With rules related to withholding obligation all set to go into effect on January 1, 2022 many institutions may have a short window to implement changes for as we are already past this year’s half way mark.
+With rules related to withholding obligation all set to go into effect on January 1, 2022 many institutions may have a short window to implement changes for as we are already past the half way mark for 2021.

 Although the regulations are not final, proposed rule expands broker reporting to include sales of crypto assets.